 Code of Practice for Provision of Programmes of Education and Training to International Learners

-London Statement, a code of ethics for the use of international education recruitment agents.
+It also requires providers to be compliant with the London Statement, a code of ethics for the use of international education recruitment agents.

 Students and their families may find the resources at the following link helpful.
 These resources have been developed by Irish higher education institutions for learners.
 QQI takes no responsibility for the content of externally linked material.

-The Code of Practice for Provision of Programmes of Education and Training to International Learners
+• They are compliant with the Code of Practice for Provision of Programmes of Education and Training to International Learners